alexandrumilu/alexandrumilu.github.io/_posts/03-21-2019-Policy Gradients - Reducing Variance.md

+---
 layout: post
-title: Policy Gradients - Reward-to-Go
+title: Policy Gradients
 mathjax: true
+---

  In this post I will introduce how to compute gradients of lower variance in the REINFORCE algorithm.